Reproducible software environments

 You can think of it as a sandbox for your code’s ecosystem: the code inside the environment “sees” only the libraries and settings that belong to it.

 R doesn’t have Python-style “venvs” baked into the interpreter.
-Instead, isolation is done by per-project library trees plus a lockfile, most commonly via the {renv} package.
+Instead, isolation is done by a per-project library tree plus a lockfile, most commonly via the {renv} package.
 Under the hood it’s mostly library path manipulation.

 We can still implement this concept, even if implemented differently than Python’s venv or Conda.
-This is how
+We can do this using these abstract concepts and implementations in R.

 | Abstract Concept | R implementation |